Emmanuel-Essiet/alx-zero_day/0x03-git/README.md

-This project is about using the command line interface to operate git
+This project is about using the command line interface to operate git software engineering is difficult but interesting